Heinz Linge: Berlin 1945

 Linge was one of many soldiers, servants, secretaries, and officers who moved into the Reich Chancellery and Führerbunker in Berlin in 1945.
 There he continued as Hitler's chief valet and protocol officer and was one of those who closely witnessed the last days of Hitler's life during the Battle of Berlin.
 He was also Hitler's personal military orderly.
 Linge delivered messages to Hitler and escorted people in to meet with Hitler.
 In addition, after Hitler's personal physician Theodor Morell left Berlin on 23 April, Linge and Dr. Werner Haase administered to Hitler the prepared medicine which had been left behind.

-Two days before committing suicide on 30 April with Eva Braun, Hitler confided his suicide plan to Linge.
-He asked Linge to have their bodies wrapped in blankets and taken up to the garden to be cremated.
-Following his marriage to Eva Braun, Hitler spent the last night of his life lying awake and fully clothed on his bed.
+On 25 April, Hitler instructed Linge to ensure his body was burned to avoid falling into Soviet hands.
+On 30 April, Hitler elaborated his suicide plan to Linge, telling him to wrap his and Eva Braun's bodies in blankets, take them up to the garden behind the Reich Chancellery and burn them.
+Linge later wrote that after Hitler and Braun were married, the dictator spent his final night lying awake and fully dressed on his bed.

 On 30 April, Hitler had a last midday meal with his secretaries.
-After the meal, Linge spoke briefly with Eva Braun.
+Following the meal, Linge spoke briefly with Eva Braun.
 He described her as looking pale and of having had little sleep.
 She thanked him for his service.
 Hitler then said farewell to each of his servants and subordinates.
 Thereafter, Hitler retired to his study at 3:15 p.m.
-There, Linge privately asked Hitler his orders.
-Hitler said that he was going to shoot himself and Linge knew what he had to do.
-"You must never allow my corpse to fall into the hands of the Russians", Hitler told Linge, "they would make a spectacle in Moscow out of my body and put it in waxworks".
-Further, he had given the order to break-out; Linge was to join one of the groups and try to get to the west.
-Linge asked for what they should now fight and Hitler replied, "For the coming man".
-Linge then saluted and left.
-In a 1974 episode of The World at War, Linge and Hitler's secretary, Traudl Junge, describe Hitler's last minutes in the bunker.
-Linge explains that Hitler and his wife committed suicide in Hitler's private room in the bunker.
-He recalled how he went into Hitler's private study after hearing a sudden bang and found that Hitler and Braun were dead.
-Hitler had shot himself in the right temple.
-Braun had taken what Linge concluded must have been cyanide poison.
+Hitler instructed Linge to join one of the break-out groups and try to get to the west.
+Linge asked for whom they should now fight and Hitler replied, "For the coming man."
+Linge saluted and joined a number of SS guards near the bunker's emergency exit.
+After guessing that enough time had passed, Linge returned to the anteroom to Hitler's study, where he reportedly smelled gunpowder.
+He went to the map room and asked Hitler's private secretary Martin Bormann to join him.
+They entered the study and found the couple's bodies on the sofa.
+Linge concluded that Hitler had shot himself in the right temple and that Braun had taken cyanide.
+While Bormann went to get others to help move the bodies, Linge rolled up the bodies in blankets.